 example, a use case might have the following relationships and dependencies:

-- Purchase reporting can stand alone and is useful for understanding monies spent and requesting discounts.
+- Purchase reporting can stand alone and is useful for understanding spendings and requesting discounts.

 - Sales reporting can stand alone and is useful for planning marketing campaigns.

 - Profit and loss reporting, however, is dependent on both purchases and sales, and is useful for determining the company's value.

 - A system that end users interact with—for example, a visual report or dashboard.
 A business application can also take the form of an operational data pipeline or feedback loop.
 For example, after product price changes have been calculated or predicted, an operational data pipeline might update the new product prices in a transactional database.